bevyengine/rfcs/rfcs/45-stageless.md

 2. It will be harder to immediately understand the global structure of Bevy apps.
    1. Powerful system debugging and visualization tools become even more important.
 3. State transitions are no longer queued up in a stack.
-   1. Arbitrary chains of state transitions can no longer be processed in the same frame, due to the lack of a state stack abstraction.
+   1. Arbitrary chains of state transitions are no longer be processed in the same schedule pass, due to the lack of a state stack abstraction.
    2. This also removes "in-stack" and related system groups / logic.
    3. This can be easily added later, or third-party plugins can create their own abstraction.
 4. It will become harder to reason about exactly when command flushing occurs.